-Clinicians, mental health services and young people alike have all advocated passionately for improved transitions between services, which resulted in the Scottish Government committing to this work under Action 21 of the Mental Health Strategy 2017-2027.
+Clinicians, mental health services and young people alike have all advocated passionately for improved transitions between Child and Adolescent Mental Health Services (CAMHS) to adult mental health services.
+Consequently, the Scottish Government committed to do this under Action 21 of the Mental Health Strategy 2017-2027.

-At the invitation of the Scottish Government and CAMHS in Edinburgh, the Scottish Youth Parliament (SYP) has been working with some Members of the Scottish Youth Parliament (MSYPs) and a group of young volunteers to develop a Transition Care Plan (TCP), which will help children and young people to plan and navigate their transition from CAMHS to adult mental health services.
+At the invitation of the Scottish Government and CAMHS in Edinburgh, SYP and a group of young volunteers developed the Transition Care Plan (TCP).
+TCP helps children and young people navigate their transition from CAMHS to adult mental health services.

-This unique resource will aid young people and clinicians in creating a smoother transition in what can be a difficult process and, as a result, improve the quality of treatment they receive.
+This unique resource aids young people and clinicians in creating a smoother transition in what can be a difficult process and, as a result, improve the quality of treatment they receive.

 Since TCP’s launch in August 2018, MSYPs have been working with National Mental Health Services to ensure that the resource is being used across Scotland.